niksilver/board-game-framework/docs/concepts.md

 A server can host many distinct games at one time.
-At the time of writing there is a server which can be used freely at `bgf.pigsaw.org` (this one happens to use SSL).
+At the time of writing there is a server which can be used freely at `bgf.pigsaw.org` (this one happens to accept both SSL and non-SSL connections).

 Each game on that server is identified by a simple string - a game ID - which brings together all the client